mejia-dev/capstone-time-tracker/Timetracker.md

 		* Quick pause on normal to do sourcemap research for Kim.
 		* Update routing.
 Previously-created components now require authentication.
 		* Update routing to lazily render dashboard and child components only after login
+		* Update styling so that selected route on sidebar is highlighted

 * 2024-03-12
 	* 7:45am PST - 8:12am PST